 To avoid invalidating your non-immigrant 'O' visa when you travel outside of Thailand, volunteers need to obtain a re-entry permit from immigration.
-If you forget to do this, you will have to restart the entire visa application again.
+You will have to restart the entire visa application again if you forget this.
 This can be done at immigration or at the airport on your way out.
 We recommend getting it done at immigration before you travel in case there are ever any unexpected changes to its availability in the airport.
-This will give you peace of mind and it's one less thing to worry about when traveling.
-All re-entry permits are a stamp in your passport.
+This will give you peace of mind, and it's one less thing to worry about when traveling.
+All re-entry permits are stamped in your passport.

 Even though you are an unpaid volunteer, you are still legally considered staff of FCF.
 This means each volunteer must apply for a work permit.
-On the application you must detail your job title, job description, and many other personal details that qualify you for this position.
+On the application, you must detail your job title, job description, and many other personal details that qualify you for this position.
 HR will prepare your documents and walk with you through the process.
-It’s important that you know what is on your application because you will be interviewed about it and expected to report on your activities related to it.
+You must know what is on your application because you will be interviewed about it and expected to report on your related activities.

 Learn About the Government Offices

-The entire process of making sure a volunteer can work legally under a foundation is complicated.
+The entire process of ensuring a volunteer can work legally under a foundation is complicated.
 Even if you don’t want or need to know the details of an application, it’s good for everyone to understand exactly who in the government is authorizing you to be here.

 The Department of Employment is a division of the Ministry of Labor and issues your work permit.
-Most people call it the Labor Department which technically isn’t correct, but gets the point across.
+Most people call it the Labor Department, which isn’t correct, but it gets the point across.

-The Provincial Governor is appointed by the Ministry of Interior and signs a letter of invitation on your behalf, in order to apply for a visa.
+The Provincial Governor is appointed by the Ministry of Interior and signs a letter of invitation on your behalf to apply for a visa.
 Sometimes you’ll hear people talk about waiting for a letter from city hall or provincial hall.
 This is what they are referring to.